WILLIE JONES: Fusing Country and Hip-Hop into the Ultimate American Dream

 - New Music & Video

-Fast forward to the fall of 2020, with a coveted Warner/Chappell publishing deal inked, a venture label deal with The Penthouse/Sony Music Nashville, and a hit radio show on Apple Music as a DJ and tastemaker, Willie Jones has released his first full-length album Right Now and is poised to really blow up.
+Fast forward to the fall of 2020, with a coveted Warner/Chappell publishing deal inked, a venture label deal with The Penthouse/EMPIRE, and a hit radio show on Apple Music as a DJ and tastemaker, Willie Jones has released his first full-length album Right Now and is poised to really blow up.

 Let’s get this whole genre question out of the way: Willie Jones is a songwriter and Country music artist.
 However, he blends his incredibly gifted storytelling songs with underground hip-hop beats to make something entirely accessible to a wider audience.
 It ain’t pure country, it ain’t pure hip-hop, but what is?
 If you are of a certain age, this may be confusing to you, but the younger generations simply do not view music in traditional genres anymore.
 If it slaps, it slaps (they also probably won’t use “slaps” anymore by the time this article comes out).